Serving Brooklyn & All NYC Boroughs

 2. 2

-Stand near the furnace and listen.
-A normal sequence: thermostat calls heat → inducer fan whirs (30s) → click → ignitor glows → gas valve opens → burners light → blower starts (60s later).
-If it stops at any step, that's where the failure is.
+A normal furnace start sequence happens in this order: inducer motor runs (about 30 seconds) → ignition click → hot surface ignitor glows → gas valve opens → burners ignite → blower motor starts (about 60 seconds later).
+If the sequence stops at any point, that's where the failure is.
+A technician can safely diagnose which component failed.

-• If you hear the inducer but no click — control board or pressure switch
+• Notice if you hear the inducer fan but no click — points to control board or pressure switch

-• If you hear ignitor & click but no flame — gas valve or no gas
+• Notice if the ignitor clicks but no flame appears — points to gas valve or no gas supply

-• If burners light then shut off after 5 seconds — dirty flame sensor (cheapest fix)
+• Notice if burners light then shut off after 5 seconds — often a dirty flame sensor (one of the cheapest repairs)

 Still not working?
 Call (347) 997-3360 — diagnostic visits are flat-rate and credited toward the repair.